darunbjork/smart-home-automation-api/README.md

 - **Objective:** Build a comprehensive household and user management system, including an invitation system.
 - **Key Activities:** Created `household` service, controller, and routes for household CRUD operations, introduced `Invitation` model for pending invitations, implemented invitation system (invite, accept, decline), enforced RBAC for household administration (owner-only actions), and added cascading deletion logic for data integrity.
 - **Outcome:** A collaborative, multi-user application foundation with secure invitation and household management features.

+### Day 7: Professionalism and Automation Features
+- **Objective:** Enhance the API with features crucial for professional development and automation.
+- **Key Activities:** Integrated Swagger UI for interactive API documentation, refined the logging system to output structured JSON for production readiness, set up a basic CI workflow using GitHub Actions for automated builds and tests, and ensured consistent environment variable naming.
+- **Outcome:** Improved API usability, maintainability, and automated quality assurance.

+### Day 8: Real-Time Systems: Implementing WebSockets for Device Status
+- **Objective:** Extend the REST API to support real-time communication using WebSockets.
+- **Key Activities:** Integrated `socket.io`, implemented WebSocket authentication, established household-based "rooms", and enabled real-time event emission for device updates.
+- **Outcome:** A responsive and interactive smart home application with instant device status updates.

+### Day 9: External Integrations: Connecting to the Real World with MQTT
+- **Objective:** Connect the Node.js API to an MQTT broker to send commands to and receive status updates from physical IoT devices.
+- **Key Activities:** Integrated `aedes` (embedded MQTT broker) and `mqtt` (client library), designed topic structure, implemented command publishing and status update handling, and established a closed-loop system for device control and feedback.
+- **Outcome:** A fully functional IoT backend capable of communicating with real-world devices.

 ## 🧪 Testing